appcelerator/appc-standards/languages/js/README.md

 4. Run `npm install` to install new dependencies
 5. Run `npm test` or whichever npm script will run the grunt task

+## Sublime Text

+1. Copy `.jsbeautifyrc` into your project root
+2. Use [HTML-CSS-JS Prettify](https://packagecontrol.io/packages/HTML-CSS-JS%20Prettify) to auto-format with `.jsbeautifyrc`
+3. Use [SublimeLinter-jshint](https://packagecontrol.io/packages/SublimeLinter-jshint) to lint with `.jshintrc`
+4. Use [SublimeLinter-jscs](https://packagecontrol.io/packages/SublimeLinter-jscs) to lint with `.jscrc`